ansible-collections/community.zabbix/docs/ZABBIX_SERVER_ROLE.md

 ### MySQL

-When you are a MySQL there is a dependency on the collection named `community.mysql`.
+When you are using MySQL there is a dependency on the collection named `community.mysql`.
 Installing the collection:

 ```sh
 ansible-galaxy collection install community.mysql